 Customer Experience is an organization-wide priority.
 It follows, then, that any CX platform should be widely adopted and easy to use across the organization.
 Employees must be able to focus on the customer information and analytics that matters to them most.
 For instance, frontline managers who are more likely to be interested in tactical actions and customer recovery will want to see scores from customer interactions.
 Whereas, executives interested in strategic decision making will want to see their organization’s global competitive positioning for customer loyalty.

 Employees who feel they are in control of their own customer experience outcomes are more likely to feel engaged with overall objectives.
 For example, a call center agent may have a bonus structure in place based on customer feedback automated after a call.
 While their team leader may have access to an overall view of feedback, each individual agent would be more committed to delivering a positive customer experience if they could see their own results in real-time.
-Highly engaged, enabled and informed customer-centric employees are integral to the success of any CX programme.
+Highly engaged, enabled and informed customer-centric employees are integral to the success of any CX program.

 A report by the Temkin Group agrees for long-term success, organizations should create a structure for enabling and coordinating a distributed set of customer experience capabilities aligned with company-wide goals and standards.
 I am a strong advocate for organization-wide engagement with CX capabilities and platforms that democratize the customer experience.